ckret-io/community/README.md

 ## Copyright violations
 We respect the intellectual property of others and ask that you do too.
 Please, make sure the code you yours.
 We won't accept code that violates a copyright.
-Please let us know if our code is infringing any copyrights through [info@ckret.pw](mailto:info@ckret.pw).
+Please let us know if our code is infringing any copyrights through [info@ckret.io](mailto:info@ckret.io).

 ## Information and reports
-If you feel like helping out, get more information or report any situation, please contact us using [info@ckret.pw](mailto:info@ckret.pw).
+If you feel like helping out, get more information or report any situation, please contact us using [info@ckret.io](mailto:info@ckret.io).

 ##Credit and License
 This Code of Conduct is based on the npm Code of Conduct and IPFS Code of Conduct.